fezzzle/flight_tracker/README.md

 # Flight tracker
 My pet project which is created in Python, javaScript and MongoDB

+## TODO:
+Rewrite logic, use Django and use SQL instead of NoSQL

 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)